molgenis/molgenis.org/public/documentation/ref-emx.md

 * expression:

-computed string expression:
+"Computed string expression":
-   1. Create a new attribute target
+  1. Create a new target attribute into the myEntity that will become the computed attribute (in example: myLabel)
-   2. Add in expression: "the name of attribute to convert from"
+  2. Add in the expression column of the new attribute: "the name of attribute to convert from in our case 'myXref'" (in example: expression -> "myXref")

 **Example (computed string expression): "xref as label attribute" (config attributes table)**